By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 3.8.1.
 Current Implementation

-The undo/redo mechanism is facilitated by VersionedBook
+The undo/redo mechanism is facilitated by VersionedBook.

 There are two extensions of it.
-VersionedHealthWorkerBook
+VersionedHealthWorkerBook extends HealthWorkerBook and VersionedRequestBook extends RequestBook.

-Both contain an undo/redo history, stored internally as an healthWorkerBookStateList
+Both contain an undo/redo history, stored internally as an healthWorkerBookStateList or requestBookStateList

-and currentStatePointer
+and currentStatePointer.

 Additionally, it implements the following operations: